deanliap/inet4031-lab4-website/README.md

 In this activity we explore the concept of "servers."
 Which typically aren't located where we are.

-We have to connect to them remotely
+We have to connect to them remotely.

 This Lab explores that concept.

+This lab also explores HTML files.
+We must describe HTML files, then create our own custom one.